-Unlike the challenge brought under the Education Clause that goes to the level of funding, i.e., the "level" of education, the equal protection challenge is based on the concept that more money is spent on some students' education based solely on whether they live in a poor or wealthy district.
+whether they live in a poor or wealthy district.
 However, principles of equal protection do not always prohibit a state from classifying persons differently and treating the classes in different ways.
-James v.
+[139] James v.
 Southeastern Transportation Authority, 505 Pa.
 137, 477 A.2d 1302 (1994).
 In analyzing the equal protection provisions of the Pennsylvania Constitution to determine whether a classification based on wealth is permissible, the same standards are used as those utilized by the United States Supreme Court when reviewing a claim under the Fourteenth Amendment.
 Quoting from James, our Supreme Court in Nicholson v.
-Combs, Pa. , 703 A.2d 407, 413 (1997), reiterated those standards as follows:
+Combs, 550 Pa.
+23, 703 A.2d 407, 413 (1997), reiterated those standards as follows:

 Under a typical fourteenth amendment analysis of governmental classifications, there are three different types of classifications calling for three different standards of judicial review.
-The first type--classifications implicating neither suspect classes nor fundamental rights--will be sustained if it meets a "rational basis" test.
+The first type-classifications implicating neither suspect classes nor fundamental rights-will be sustained if it meets a "rational basis" test.
 In the second type of cases, where a suspect classification has been made or a fundamental right has been burdened, another standard of review is applied: that of strict scrutiny.
 Finally, in the third type of cases, if "important," though not fundamental rights are affected by the classification, or if "sensitive" classifications have been made, the United States Supreme Court has employed what may be called an intermediate standard of review, or a heightened standard of review.

-The determination of which classification is involved and which test to apply depend on either the constitutional importance of the right that is granted or impaired on a unequal basis (in this case, education) or whether the classification upon which the inequality rests is suspect (student's residence).
+The determination of which classification is involved and [140] which test to apply depend on either the constitutional importance of the right that is granted or impaired on a unequal basis (in this case, education) or whether the classification upon which the inequality rests is suspect (student's residence).
 This threshold question of what level of scrutiny to apply often decides the case because for each level of scrutiny, there is a well-settled mode of analysis that often preordains a particular result.

 PARSS contends that as a result of our Supreme Court's statement in School District of Wilkinsburg v.
 Wilkinsburg Education Association, 542 Pa.
-335, 667 A.2d 5 (1995), that education is a fundamental right in Pennsylvania, 72 the strict scrutiny test now applies rather than the rational relationship test.
-Under that test, they argue that there is no way the Commonwealth can justify a classification as constitutional under the Equal Protection provisions 73 of the Pennsylvania Constitution-when that classification allows some students to
+335, 667 A.2d 5 (1995), that education is a fundamental right in Pennsylvania,72 the strict scrutiny test now applies rather than the rational relationship test.
+Under that test, they argue that there is no way the Commonwealth can justify a classification as constitutional under the Equal Protection provisions73 of the Pennsylvania Constitution when that

 72 In Danson, our Supreme Court did not address whether education was a fundamental constitutional right, but by applying a rational basis test rather than the strict scrutiny standard suggested that the Court believed education was not a fundamental right in Pennsylvania.
 In Bensalem Township School District v.
-Commonwealth, 524 A.2d 1027 (Pa.
+Commonwealth, 105 Pa.
+Commw.
+388, 524 A.2d 1027 (Pa.
 Cmwlth.
 1987), remanded, 518 Pa.
 581, 544 A.2d 1318 (1988), we cited both Danson and Malone for the proposition that Pennsylvania courts have refused to recognize a fundamental right to education subject to strict judicial scrutiny.